phaserjs/phaser/README.md

 Latest Update
 -------------

+September 15th 2013

+Version 1.0.1 and 1.0.2 have been tagged and released.
+See the Change Log for full details.
+As 1.0 is so fresh please expect small minor updates every few days, but we will be sure to tag them.

 September 13th 2013

 We're very pleased to have finally shipped the 1.0 release of Phaser.
 This version represents many months of hard work, feedback and refactoring based on the previous 0.5 through to 0.97 releases.
 You can see the full gory details in our change log.